Center for African Studies (CAS) Ambassadors

 Fulbright Foreign Language Teaching Assistant (FLTA)

-The Fulbright Foreign Language Teaching Assistant (FLTA) program brings a visiting fellow to assist with teaching Swahili and serves as a resource for students and the community at large.
-The FLTA coordinates the language tables open to all who wish to learn the Swahili language, and shares their culture and experiences with college students and the wider community.
+The FLTA program brings a visiting fellow to assist with teaching Swahili and expose students to a true understanding of people of different nations, while serving as a resource for students and the community at large.
+The FLTA coordinates the language tables open to all who wish to learn basic Swahili, and shares their culture and experiences.
+They do outreach to the schools to teach about African cultures and societies and share their experience.
 Learn more about the FLTA program.

-Pitt students are eligible to apply for various scholarship funds available including Pitt sponsored scholarship and national scholarships from various organizations including the U.S. Department of Education.
+Pitt students are eligible to apply for various scholarship funds available such as Pitt sponsored scholarships and national scholarships from various organizations including the U.S. Department of Education.
 These scholarships are competitive and students are encouraged to apply if interested in additional support to fund your study abroad or other research opportunities.